-

 If desired, de‑gas further at 200 °C for 2 h; thin silicone parts release these volatile siloxanes quickly (see Fromme et al.,Environment International 126 (2019) 145‑152, Fig 2).

-A Note to People that Received Pre-Production Pilot Run Samples
+A Note to People that Received Pre-production Pilot Run Samples

 Please be advised of the following disclaimer, the VFiPP plate